FAQ: plans and pricing

 We also offer Premium support for a guaranteed response time outside CET office hours (evenings, nights, weekends).
 Premium support comes with a custom Slack channel, through which you can directly contact our support engineers.
 The cost depends on the days and hours during which your event takes place and the expected level of service (e.g. permanent monitoring or on-call availability).
 Please provide us with this info when contacting us for an offer.

 Please note that if you hire your own interpreters and/or transcribers, then our premium support doesn’t include managing them.
-We can give you advice and help you troubleshoot interpreter issues (as far as possible), but you are responsible for communicating with them and testing in advance.
-If it turns out during the live stream that an interpreter’s connection or equipment isn’t good enough, there’s not much we can do.
+We can give you advice and help you troubleshoot interpreter/transcriber issues (as far as possible), but you are responsible for communicating with them and testing in advance.
+If it turns out during the live stream that a freelancer’s connection or equipment isn’t good enough, there’s not much we can do.

 Are you fully GDPR compliant?